mattykay/pybix/README.md

 ## Description

 Python based Zabbix API utility containing helper functions and CLI capabilities.

 Takes inspiration from existing Python-Zabbix API modules like [lukecyca/pyzabbix](https://github.com/lukecyca/pyzabbix) and [adubkov/py-zabbix](https://github.com/adubkov/py-zabbix).

 While this module can be used in a similar way, the aim is to add a few out of the box helper functions and CLI handling for a more "batteries included" module.
+For example GraphImage as described in usage

 ## Install